NCEIT’s H958 PCS Bill Summary

 - 3 min read

-Multiple sections of state statutes are addresses relating to contributions by foreign nationals, overseas voters, voter
+Multiple sections of state statutes are addressed relating to contributions by foreign nationals, overseas voters, voter

 registration, including the application and verification of information, qualifications to vote and use of HAVA documents